jan-trnka/home-assistant-goodwe-pv-control/README.md

 - Sensor ensuring daily forecast of PV production
 - Available from HA integrations like *Forecast.Solar* which is recommended approach.
 Eventually you may have access to another service as *Solcast* etc.

+**Threshold for Changing DoD**
+- Number specifiying the PV production prediction value that must be met to start automation (kWh)
+- If Prediction is bigger than this value, automation starts, checks other conditions and sets DoD to the new value

 **Battery Capacity**
 - Input number defining Battery Capacity
 - It's up on user which value is set